adeira/universe/src/packages/relay/README.md

 ```

 This API is high-level on purpose but it's possible to decompose it when you need something more advanced (custom `Environment` for example).
 However, even the decomposed parts are still very opinionated and new features are being unlocked only when necessary.

+It's also possible to override the `environment` and `render` property.
+However, please note that `render` property has priority over `onSystemError`, `onLoading` and `onResponse`.
+It's not recommended to use it unless you need something really special.

 # Tips